inspire-group/adv-patch-paper-list/README.md

 NeurIPS 2021

 1. **certified defense** for *attack detection*. a fun paper using ideas from both minority reports and PatchGuard++
-2. The basic idea is apply (pixel) masks and check prediction consistency
+2. The basic idea is to apply (pixel) masks and check prediction consistency
 3. it further uses superficial important neurons (the neurons that contribute significantly to the shallow feature map values) to prune unimportant regions so that the number of masks is reduced.

 #### [PatchCleanser: Certifiably Robust Defense against Adversarial Patches for Any Image Classifier](https://arxiv.org/abs/2108.09135)